-Ovalhouse are presenting 360° plays filmed by LIVR.
-Four plays will be available to watch – Koko Brown’s critically acclaimed productions, WHITE and GREY, Mike Kenny’s Random Selfies, and Derailed.
-All four can be enjoyed in full 360° as if fans were sat in the auditorium, also offering an immersive VR experience.
+Ovalhouse has been presenting 360° plays filmed by LIVR.
+In total, four plays will be available to watch – Koko Brown’s critically acclaimed productions, WHITE and GREY, Mike Kenny’s Random Selfies, and Derailed.
+Enjoyed in full 360° as if fans were sat in the auditorium, also offering an immersive VR experience, Derailed remains to be streamed.
 Full details, including timings, can be found on the Brixton House website.

-Taking place on Saturday 6 June 2020, the Barn Theatre will celebrate the work of Elliot Davis.
-The event will welcome performances from Aimie Atkinson (Six), Luke Bayer (Everybody’s Talking About Jamie), Tsemaye Bob-Egbe (Tina), Busted and Son of Dork singer James Bourne (co-writer of Loserville), Lucie Jones (Waitress), Aaron Lee Lambert (Hamilton), Sam Lupton (Avenue Q), 2020 musical theatre graduate Jordan McMahon, Jamie Muscato (Heathers), Aaron Sidwell (Wicked) and Jos Slovick (Spring Awakening).
+Taking place on Saturday 6 June 2020, the Barn Theatre celebrated the work of Elliot Davis.
+The event welcomed performances from Aimie Atkinson (Six), Luke Bayer (Everybody’s Talking About Jamie), Tsemaye Bob-Egbe (Tina), Busted and Son of Dork singer James Bourne (co-writer of Loserville), Lucie Jones (Waitress), Aaron Lee Lambert (Hamilton), Sam Lupton (Avenue Q), 2020 musical theatre graduate Jordan McMahon, Jamie Muscato (Heathers), Aaron Sidwell (Wicked) and Jos Slovick (Spring Awakening).